UANDES-4103-201910/course-project-gimenez-velez-1-2/README.md

 -User Administration (point b.ii)
 -System Administration (points a, b, c and d)
 -User Profile (point c)
--Posts (points a.ii, a.iii, a.iv, a.v, b, c, d, e, f and h)
--Comments (points a, b c and d)
+-Posts (points a.ii, a.iii, b, c, d, e, f and h) -Comments (points a, b c and d)
 -User Search (points a and b)
+-User email confirmation pending for email login and forgot password -One click for each action per person (upvote, downvote, follow and flag) and saving counter in db

 Bugs:
--login backround is not Showing
 -back button for post details view not working
--
+-cant edit profile if logged in with google auth due to no password input